 - Rust-Oleum Wood Stain in Kona and Minwax Polyurethane in Semi-Gloss

-- Decorative rocks—you can browse them on Amazon here
+- Decorative rocks—browse them on Amazon here

 - Stepping stones from Lowe’s—here